lorenzwinkler1/qest-paper-benchmark/README.md

 [This repository](https://github.com/lorenzwinkler1/qest-paper-benchmark) is the artifact submited for the paper "Positive Almost-Sure Termination of Polynomial Random Walks".

-While for the submission a docker container is included, all the commands can be run, without the docker commands (including mounts) in the beginning, and work locally, when all dependencies are installed (have a look at the Dockerfile for that).
+While for the submission a docker container is included, all the commands can be run without the docker commands (including mounts) in the beginning, and work locally, when all dependencies are installed (have a look at the Dockerfile for that - for python I suggest using `venv`).

 The tool itself is also available [in the termination branch of polar](https://github.com/probing-lab/polar/tree/termination), where you can find an installation guide in the Readme.md file.